 Enterprise Risk Management

 Enterprise Risk Managment (ERM) is a rapidly emerging business discipline that provides a process for understanding and monitoring the myriad of risks faced by organizations of all types.
-MAC students concentrating in ERM can leverage NC State’s reputation and brand in ERM to explore career opportunities with large firms who have developed practice lines in risk advisory, or can take on risk management career opportunities in corporate and government sectors.
+MAC students specializing in ERM can leverage NC State’s reputation and brand in ERM to explore career opportunities with large firms who have developed practice lines in risk advisory, or can take on risk management career opportunities in corporate and government sectors.

 Risk management is becoming an expected core competency of all individuals who seek to be in executive leadership positions.
 Businesses are assigning the “ownership” of certain risks to business unit leaders throughout the organization, holding them accountable for the management of those risks within their areas of responsibility.
 Thus, if you aspire to ultimately be in a leadership position within an organization you will benefit from formal training related to enterprise risk management.